 Another challenge of this problem is from recognizing "multiple mixed group activities".
 Most of the existing work on group activity recognition implicitly assumed that only one group activity existed in one image [Li and Li, 2007; Choi and Savarese, 2014; Cheng et al., 2014; Wang et al., 2015].
 Some other work learned interactions between pairs of units (i.e., persons or groups) and divided interactions between pairwise units [Lan et al., 2012a; Tran et al., 2013; Zhao et al., 2014].
-There approaches limit the performance when images contain multiple groups, because there is no mathematical evidence supporting that the joint probability of three or more units is proportional to neither the product of the joint probabilities of all combinations of pairwise groups nor the product of the conditional probabilities of them.
+There approaches limit the performance when images contain multiple groups, because there is no mathematical evidence supporting that the joint probability of three or more units is of all combinations of pairwise groups nor the product of the conditional probabilities of them.